How They Came to Be

 2.A culture of trust built through community

 Caring relationships, rebuilding trust, and valuing each student are essential underpinnings to the structures and practices in the RISE community.
 Student voice and empowerment are reflected in multiple ways in the school’s culture, systems, and routines, and teachers integrate social-emotional support and academics.
 For example, students share their perspectives on school policies and culture with the staff through one-on-one conversations and in surveys.
-Rather than traditional punitive disciplinary practices, RISE uses restorative practices designed to solve problems and help students who violated norms reflect on their actions.
+Rather than traditional punitive disciplinary practices, RISE uses restorative practices designed to solve problems and help students who broke norms reflect on their actions.
 Community building circles occur at least twice weekly, where students have an opportunity to raise issues and resolve differences through authentic, respectful conversations.
-Smaller advisory circles focus on personal reflection and feedback, while larger circles focus on school-wide issues and concerns.
+Smaller advisory circles focus on personal reflection and feedback, while larger circles focus on school-wide or community based issues and concerns.

 Hi, I'm Kijera.
 Class of 2023.

 “I’ve become extremely passionate about Los Angeles’ housing crisis.
 I can’t vote yet but through my time at RISE I’ve become an advocate for those experiencing homelessness and supporting changes for this community in LA.”